LSC 522: Digital Content Creation and Management

 Management of library resources and services in the health sciences.
 Introduction to problems in the management of medical and hospital libraries, administrative goals and standards, materials selection, audiovisual materials, cataloging and classification procedures, types of reader services, user education, and opportunities for library cooperation within regional medical library programs.

-LSC 874: Digital Humanities
+LSC 874: Special Topics in Library and Information Science: Digital Humanities

 Digital Humanities is the practice of using information technology, digital and computational methods to answer humanities research questions.
 Digital Humanities combines the methodologies from the traditional humanities disciplines such as religion, philosophy, art, architecture, literature, linguistics, film and theater, music, history, and archaeology with tools from computer science such as data visualization, data mining, textual analysis, information retrieval, and digital publishing.
 Librarians are playing collaborative roles in such areas as data curation and preservation, digitization of critical editions, data analysis, project design, and project management.
 Topics include the evolution of humanities to digital humanities; the tools and techniques used by digital humanists; the scholarly communication issues impacted by the digital humanities; and the issues pertaining to funding, managing, and evaluating digital humanities projects.